Changing My 401k Asset Allocation

-My 401k allocation is too aggressive.
-I have been reading a few books (e.g., The Intelligent Investor by Benjamin Graham, Wise Investing Made Simple by Larry E. Swedroe), and many web sites.
-I am now at a point where I think 100% equity asset allocation for my 401k is too risky — even for a 33 years old.
+My 401((k) asset allocation is too aggressive.
+I have been reading a few books (e.g., The Intelligent Investor by Benjamin Graham and Wise Investing Made Simple by Larry E. Swedroe), as well as a few investing sites.
+I am now at a point where I think 100% equity asset allocation for my 401(k) is too risky — even for a 33 years old.

 I am thinking about changing my allocations as follow:

-I have been trying to find a free online tool that optimize my asset allocation for maximum return and minimum risk — but no such luck so far.
+I have been trying to optimize my asset allocation for maximum return and minimum risk and found some find free online tools that could help: Personal Capital and Morningstar’s Portfolio X-Ray Tool.

 I would love to hear feedback from my readers about this new asset allocation mix.